albertkun/21S-AA191-GitPracticing/readme.md

 ```
 git pull
 ```
-If you didn't change the file at the same time, then auto-merging could take place.
+If files didn't change at the same time, then auto-merging could take place.

 Then proceed to push as normal:
 ```